Alikans0/qbio_Lab2/Lab_Notebooks/WEEK1.md

 afternoon: replicated what we did with nicolas yesterday

-To automate the simulation, I wrote a Jupyter Notebook where I put the inputs files and run it. (cg_pypeline.ipynb)
+To automate the simulation, I wrote a Jupyter Notebook where I put the inputs files and run it. (cg_pipeline.ipynb)

 # Friday  10/14/2022